 Encyclopedia, or A Dictionary of Arts, Sciences, and Miscellaneous Literature

 Luckily technological advancements have ensured that encyclopedias have become far more mobile and accessible than they were in the late eighteenth century.
 However, the utility provided by an encyclopedia remains strikingly similar.
-Encyclopedias have traditionally provided digestable yet comprehensive descriptions of events, people, places and objects, often supported by visual documentation.
+Encyclopedias have traditionally provided digestible yet comprehensive descriptions of events, people, places and objects, often supported by visual documentation.
 Modern, digital encyclopedias have similar agendas.
 The delivery system, however, has changed.

 The Digital Encyclopedia of George Washington aims to bridge these two encyclopedic values: to inform, educate, and engage while utilizing the web as a vibrant medium to allow visitors to interact and explore primary source materials and objects from the Mount Vernon collection.
 Entries focus on the totality of Washington's life and experiences, while also covering the Mount Vernon Estate, its history, and preservation.

 The project has benefited considerably from the talents and dedication of an impressive group of scholars of varying experience, backgrounds, and historical fields.
-Mount Vernon is indebted for their hard work, creativity, and willngness to contribute.
+Mount Vernon is indebted for their hard work, creativity, and willingness to contribute.
 Contributors have helped create a database of information related to Washington's life, career, and home.
 However, given the depth of Washington's ever-changing life and legacy as young man, planter, military hero, President and cultural icon, this resource will be constantly growing.

 Topic suggestions are always welcomed, as are any other questions about the project.
 Feel free to send an email to the Editor at email@example.com.
 Hopefully you will find this resource as useful and compelling as Washington believed was possible with his own set of encyclopedias.